spapastamkou/cod4lib-submission/static-websites-draft-article.md

 ---
-title: Static websites and research dissemination: a multifaceted approach at an interdisciplinary research centre in digital history
+title: "Static websites and research dissemination: a multifaceted approach at an interdisciplinary research centre in digital history"
 authors:
  - Daniele Guido
  - Sofia Papastamkou